 Please contact the Student Experience Team (firstname.lastname@example.org) for further details.

 Workload and participation

-Students should expect to spend at least 10 hours per week studying, as for other course formats.
+Students should expect to spend 10-12 hours per week studying, as for other course formats.
 The level of participation and contribution to (online) discussions is expected to be similar to that in other course formats.

 We caution against enrolling in 2 courses as it often impacts your learning experience and results.

 Course materials are available on Moodle approximately 4 weeks prior to the commencement of session.